Protect Your Property for Your Heirs with These 5 Legal Moves

 • Name who gets each piece and write their share.

-• File it at the local sub-registrar for extra strength.
+• File it at the local sub-registrar for additional strength.

 Step 2: Set Heirs as Nominees or Joint Owners